 By coloring, we can let our imagination run wild, cross certain boundaries, break the rules.
 And that is definitely something where Polish people are good at experimenting with their Polish florists and they are very creative.
 That's why they gave painted products a chance.
 Even products from the Rainbow series made a comeback in response to the popularity of unicorns, rainbows, glitter, etc. In response to world trends, VIP Roses created Tulip Brownies that everyone fell in love with.
 It is still one of the most popular painted flowers in Poland.
 In the world, brown and caramel started to be hot.
 Natural flowers in this color palette are scarce, so painting helps mother nature a little.

 Another argument in favor of painted flowers was the fact that painting is not as much of a disturbance to nature as, for example, creating new flowers in laboratories.
 Of course, we talk about environmentally friendly paint.
 In Poland, painted flowers are used as a super eye-catcher in a bouquet.
 They don't dominate it, but they give the final, interesting cut.
 Pastels and brown tones are certainly the most popular.
 They allow themselves more in the wedding and event sector, which is why clouds of painted gypsophila or asparagus arise, for example.
 Painted green such as ruscus, eucalyptus, and palm leaves are also often used.
 They provide a 'bling-bling' effect with glamor and interesting color combinations with the 'whimsical' theme.

-What are the most popular painted flowers in Poland?
-Tulips, dianthus, lisianthus, chrysanthemums (bicolored), asparagus, gypsophila, anemone, and cortaderias.
+What are the most popular dyed flowers in Poland?
+Tulips, dianthus, lisianthus, chrysanthemums (bi-colored), asparagus, gypsophila, anemone, and cortaderias.
 Bleached products are also very popular.
 Dried flowers with bleached is a popular combination.